 Menkyo kaiden, unlike ranking in modern arts, are usually solo affairs.
-There is not a panel of four people, for example, giving out rankings in the koryū arts.
-It is always the headteacher of a school having the ultimate decision to give or not to give any promotions to his students.
+There is no panel of four people, for example, giving out rankings in the koryū arts.
+It is always the school's headteacher having the ultimate decision to give or not to give any promotions to his students.
 Soke is also a title worth discussing.

 Supply & Demand